Qovery/qovery-client-python/docs/JobActionsApi.md

     # Create an instance of the API class
     api_instance = job_actions_api.JobActionsApi(api_client)
     job_id = "jobId_example" # str | Job ID
-    force = False # bool | Enable or Disable the force trigger of the job (optional) if omitted the server will use the default value of False
+    force_event = JobForceEvent("START") # JobForceEvent | When filled, it indicates the target event to be deployed.
+If the concerned job hasn't the target event provided, the job won't be deployed.  (optional)

     # example passing only required values which don't have defaults set
     try: